EGR314-2025-F-Team312/EGR314-2025-F-Team312.github.io/docs/teamorg.md

 The product mission statement details the purpose and direction of Project [name TBD], which was determined through discussion with the stakeholders, professors & TA's, and multiple internal team discussions.

-The mission of Project [name TBD] is to design, build, debug, and test a wireless weather station network for the State of Arizona's Department of Forestry and Wildfire Management, with the purpose of predicting susceptible widlfire areas to proactively improve wildfire detection & suppression, thereby decreasing wildfire suppression time.
+The mission of Project [name TBD] is to design, build, debug, and test a wireless weather station network for the State of Arizona's Department of Forestry and Wildfire Management, with the purpose of predicting susceptible wildfire areas to proactively improve wildfire detection & suppression, thereby decreasing wildfire suppression time.